-American investor Warren Buffett, who is the third richest man in the world, according to Forbes Magazine (only Bill Gates and Jeff Bezos are ahead of him in this list), celebrates his birthday today.
-He has the net worth of $84B, but he differs considerably from the majority of billionaires.
+American investor Warren Buffett, who is the fourth richest man in the world, according to Forbes Magazine (only Jeff Bezos, Bill Gates, and Bernard Arnault are ahead of him in this list), celebrates his birthday today.
+He has a net worth of $67.5B, but he differs considerably from the majority of billionaires.
 You may ask, “So what is the difference?”

 The point is, he has the skills to tell anyone about investments in such a way that people unfamiliar with them start to think that it is very easy to invest and benefit from it.

 Even though the billionaire says that it is not so hard to make a fortune of $40B, his life story (as well as the path to success) is not so easy.

 There are some Buffett’s paradoxes that can describe his ambiguous approach to life and business:

 - Warren Buffett, in contrast to other investors, is not so ambitious, however, he is one of the richest men in the whole world.
 While most of the investors and Wall Street professionals are eager to reap quick benefits from speculative and risky investments, he has followed the “gradually asset-building” approach (avoiding debts and loans).